-Strand of Musical Learning National Curriculum Expectations for all pupils Charanga Response for Y5 KS2/ages 9-10 Expectations for the end of Upper KS2 Charanga Response to assessing end of Upper KS2 Expectations Listen & Appraise Perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
+Strand of Musical Learning National Curriculum Expectations for all pupils Charanga Response for Y6 KS2/ages 10-11 Expectations for the end of Upper KS2 Charanga Response to assessing end of Upper KS2 Expectations Listen & Appraise Perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
 The children will continue to listen to a variety of musical styles from different times and traditions.
 Recognise instruments and features of key musical styles.
 Encourage confident discussion using accurate musical language.
-Children will be taught to: Appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians.
+Appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians.
 Develop an understanding of the history of music.
 See 'End of Key Stage Expectations' document in the Assessment Framework.

-Specific Teaching/Learning and Outcomes for Year 5: 1.
+Specific Teaching/Learning and Outcomes for Year 6: 1.
 Listen & Appraise